limpyd/redis-limpyd-jobs/README.md

 ##### `get_waiting_keys`

-The `get_waiting_keys` class method returns all the existing (waiting) queues with a given name, sorted by priority (reverse order: the highest priorities come first).
+The `get_waiting_keys` class method returns all the existing (waiting) queues with the given names, sorted by priority (reverse order: the highest priorities come first), then names.
 The returned value is a list of redis keys for each `waiting` lists of matching queues.
 It's used internally by the workers as argument to the `blpop` redis command.

+Arguments:

+- `names`
+    The names of the queues to take into accounts (can be a string if a single name, or a list of strings)

 ##### `count_waiting_jobs`

-The `count_waiting_jobs` class method returns the number of jobs still waiting for a given queue name, combining all priorities.
+The `count_waiting_jobs` class method returns the number of jobs still waiting for the given queue names, combining all priorities.

 Arguments:

-- `name`
+- `names`
-    The name of the queues to take into accounts.
+    The names of the queues to take into accounts (can be a string if a single name, or a list of strings)

 ##### `count_delayed_jobs`

-The `count_delayed_jobs` class method returns the number of jobs still delayed for a given queue name, combining all priorities.
+The `count_delayed_jobs` class method returns the number of jobs still delayed for the given queue names, combining all priorities.

 Arguments:

+- `names`
+    The names of the queues to take into accounts (can be a string if a single name, or a list of strings)

+##### `get_all`

+The `get_all` class method returns a list of queues for the given names.

+Arguments:

 - `name`
-    The name of the queues to take into accounts.
+    The names of the queues to take into accounts (can be a string if a single name, or a list of strings)

 ##### `get_all_by_priority`

-The `get_all_by_priority` returns a list of queues for the given name, ordered by priorities (the highest priority first)
+The `get_all_by_priority` class method returns a list of queues for the given names, ordered by priorities (the highest priority first), then names.

 Arguments:

 - `name`
-    The name of the queues to take into accounts.
+    The names of the queues to take into accounts (can be a string if a single name, or a list of strings)

 ### Error